 While drought had no or minor impact on the alpha diversity of the ammonia-oxidizers, the CAP analysis revealed differences in the beta diversity that were dependent on the AO group (Fig. 2).
 Particularly, the structure of the AOA community was less resistant to drought than that of AOB as previously described (Séneca et al., 2020; Thion & Prosser, 2014).
+Such differences in drought sensitivities between AO groups can be explained by the low tolerance of AOA to increasing ammonia concentrations during drought, but also to the higher sensitivity of AOA to osmotic stress than AOB as demonstrated by (Bello et al., 2019).
 Little is known on how comammox Nitrospira responds to drought and the niche specification of this group is still under debate (Sakoula et al., 2021; S. Xu et al., 2020) .
 Here we found a small yet significantly impact of drought on both the alpha diversity and beta-diversity of comammox, which were dependent on the cropping system.
-Differential abundance analysis indicated that in average more than a quarter of the dominant ammonia-oxidizing ASVs were affected by drought both in the bulk and rhizospheric soil and regardless of the taxa.
+Differential abundance analysis indicated that in average more than a quarter of the dominant ammonia-oxidizing ASVs were affected by drought both in the bulk and rhizospheric soil regardless of the taxa.
 In contrast to the CAP analysis showing a higher resistance of AOB, the percentage of affected ASVs belonging to AOA and comammox was lower than those belonging to the AOB.
-One possible explanation is that by filtering out the rarest and least prevalent ASVs for the analysis of differential abundance, we may have missed the impact of the drought treatment on less common members of AOA and comammox.
-Notably, some the drought-affected ASVs were among the most prevalent taxa regardless of the AO group.
-For example affected AOB ASVs belonged to the dominant Nitrosospira, which has been described as a key player of ammonia oxidation with wide distribution across ecosystems (Krüger et al., 2021; Sanders et al., 2019).
+One possible explanation is that by filtering out the rarest and least prevalent ASVs for the analysis of differential abundance, we may have overlooked the impact of drought on less common members of AOA and comammox.
+While Lavalee (Lavallee et al., 2024) found that dominant microbial taxa were highly resistant to drought, our study showed that some the drought-affected ASVs were among the most prevalent taxa.
+Notably the affected AOB ASVs belonged to the dominant Nitrosospira, which has been described as a key player of ammonia oxidation with wide distribution across ecosystems (Krüger et al., 2021; Sanders et al., 2019).
 We didn’t identify any ASVs exhibiting consistent shifts in relative abundance across dates, which suggests a dynamic response to drought without any clear resilience after rewetting.
-(Lavallee et al., 2024)(Wertz et al., 2007)

-ies(Santos-Medellín et al., 2017)(Kost et al., 2024; Santos-Medellín et al., 2017) This is not in line with our expectations, as there will be spatial and biogeochemical cycle differences between bulk soil and rhizosphere, which then influence the residing AO communities in response to disturbances.
-For example, (Herman et al., 2006) and (Ai et al., 2013) revealed that N mineralization rates and potential nitrification activity in rhizosphere were higher than that of bulk soil.
-Nevertheless, we cannot rule out that the similar responses of AO communities to drought in bulk and rhizosphere soils were due to similarity in its structure or nitrification ativity.
+This indicates that within the AO, the dominant taxa are not necessarily resistant to drought, and the period of drought in this study may have been severe enough to prevent the affected ASVs from recovering after the stress ended.
+The impact of drought on AO communities was very similar between the bulk and rhizosphere soil.
+In contrast, previous studies reported that rhizosphere microbiomes are more responsive to drought than bulk soil, due to its proximity with plant roots and greater influences of plant rhizodeposition (Kost et al., 2024; Santos-Medellín et al., 2017).
+As changes in root exudates play a key role in plant and microbial response to drought (Wilimas), the lack of distinct responses of AO communities between the two compartments in our study could be explained by the fact AO are mostly autotrophs and thus less dependent on root exudates.